-The fair values of assets and liabilities that are not traded in an active market are determined using one or more valuation techniques.
-These valuation techniques maximis, to the extern to possible, the use of observable market data.
-If al significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
-If one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.
+The fair values of assets and liabilities that are not traded in an active market data.
+If all significant inputs required to measure fair value are observable, the based on observable market data, the asset or liability is included in Level 3.

-Valuation techniques

-The City selects a valuation technique that is appropriate in the circumstances and for which sufficient data is available to measure fair value.
-The availability of sufficient and relevant data primarily depends on the specific characteristics of the asset or liability being measured.
-The valuation techniques selected by the City are consistent with one or more of the following valuation approaches:

-Market approach

-Valuation techniques that use prices and other relevant information generated by market transactions for identical or similar assets or liabilities.

-Income approach Valuation techniques that convert estimated future cash flows or income and expenses into a single discounted present value.

-Cost approach

-Valuation techniques that reflect the current replacement cost of the servic capacity of an asset.

-Each valuation technique requires inputs that reflect the assumptions that buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
-When selecting a valuation technique, the City gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
-Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.
+The City selects a valuation technique that is appropriate in the circumsta and for which sufficient data is available to measure fair value.
+The availability of sufficient and relevant data primarily depends on the specific character generated by market transactions for identical or similar assets or liabilities capacity of an asser buyers and sellers would use when pricing the asset or liability, including and minimise the use of unobservable inputs.
+Inputs that are developed using reflect the assumptions that buyers and sellers would generally use when non-specialised assets, other than inventories, are assessed at each repo date to determine whether there is any indication they may be impaired.

-i) Impairment of assets

-In accordance with Australian Accounting Standards the City's cash generating non-specialised assets, other than inventories, are assessed at each reporting date to determine whether there is any indication they may be impaired.

-Where such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount.
+Valuation techniques that convert estimated future cash flows or income the asset's fair value less costs to sell and value in use, to the asset's annual assessment of impairment is required.
+Rather AASB 116.31 applies carrying value does not differ materially from that which would be determined

-Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. AASB 116) whereby any impairment loss of a revalued asset is treated as a revaluatic docrease in accordance with that other Standard.
+Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a